FREQUENTLY ASKED QUESTIONS

 A: The experience is the same regardless of your registration price.
 Tiered pricing is provided to encourage early sign ups.

-Q: Is my registration fee tax deductible?
+Q: Since Goliathon is a non-profit organization, is my registration fee tax deductible?

 A: No, registration fees are not tax deductible.
 IRS rules do not permit the deduction of registration fees since, in exchange for your fee, you are receiving entrance into the event.